April 25-27, 2025

 Screening Description

-Friday will kick-off the conference with a screening of an episode of AMC’s Dark Winds followed by a discussion with writer/director Billy Luther.
+Friday will kick-off the conference with a screening of an episode of AMC’s Dark Winds followed by a discussion with writer/director Billy Luther moderated by Bill True.
 We will delve into his extraordinary career and discuss the craft and business of screenwriting followed by a Q&A

 Billy Luther (Navajo, Hopi and Laguna Pueblo) is the writer/director of the award-winning feature film Frybread Face and Me, executive produced by Taika Waititi, and distributed by Ava DuVernay’s company, Array, for Netflix.
 The film was selected as part of SXSW 2023’s Narrative Spotlight and TIFF 2023’s Discovery and New Wave Selects.
 His feature documentary, Miss Navajo, premiered at the 2007 Sundance Film Festival and aired nationally on PBS’ Independent Lens that same year.
 His second documentary feature, Grab, premiered at the 2011 Sundance Film Festival and was screened at over 80 film festivals around the world.
 His short documentary film, Red Lake, had its world premiere at the 2016 LA Film Festival and was nominated for Best Documentary Short at the 2016 International Documentary Association Awards.
 In 2018, he launched his web series alter-NATIVE for PBS’ IndieLens StoryCast.
 He is currently a writer and director for the AMC series Dark Winds, which also streams on Netflix He is repped by CAA